SilvioBaratto/GPTGram/README.md

 ## Training
 GPTGram allows you to train the model on your own data.
 A convenient shell script named `train.sh` simplifies the process of job submission to an HPC cluster using Slurm workload manager.
 This script will prompt you to enter computational resources requirements, generate a temporary Slurm job submission script, and submit it.

 To learn more about this script and its usage, refer to its dedicated [README.md](cluster/README.md) file.
+For a complete explanation of the usage of the `train.py` script, refer to its dedicated [README.md](cmd/README.md) file.

 ## Inference
 Once the model is trained, you can utilize it to generate responses.
 The Telegram API integrates with the model, creating a functional chatbot.
 Instructions to adjust bot configurations, such as GPT parameters, IO Metrics configurations, optimizer settings, learning rate configurations, DDP configurations, system settings, or sampling configurations, are provided in the `arg_parser()` function located in the [argparser.py](GPTGram/argparser.py) file.